 Fashion journalists have a passion for both the latest clothing trends and the written word.
 Read on to learn more about this career field, including job duties and employment prospects.
-Schools offering Journalism degrees can also be found in these popular choices.
+Schools offering Digital Marketing degrees can also be found in these popular choices.

 As a fashion journalist, you are primarily responsible for reporting on the latest fashion designs or trends.
 This can involve reporting on fashion shows or similar events in the field.
 Along with knowledge regarding the fashion industry, you'll need exemplary writing skills.

 |Entry-Level Education||Bachelor's degree (for all reporters, correspondents and news analysts)|